Learn to Drive a Car: Step by Step

 1. Check you are allowed to drive

-Most learners start car driving from age 17.
-Before anything else, make sure you meet the age, eyesight, and legal requirements.
+Most learners start car driving in the UK from age 17.
+Before anything else, make sure you meet the age, eyesight, residency, and legal eligibility requirements for holding a UK provisional driving licence and learning on public roads.

 2. Apply for your provisional licence